jameshughes89/cs2XX-ComputerArchitecture/site/topics/numbers/number-bases.rst

     Position really matters --- have you ever counted to :math:`31` on one hand?

     Typically, when counting with fingers, the position of the finger is ignored.
 This means that the biggest number one could count to on one hand is five.
+This is effectively base 1.

     However, it is possible to make use of the position of each finger to get more out of your hand.
 Try it yourself.